grahonan/ColorBlindHelper/README.md

 # ColorBlindHelper
 **NOTE: This is a personal project I created during free time in December 2016.
-This was my first time using Swift :)**
+This was my first time using Swift and GPUImage2, and as first experiences go, this project was a lot of fun!
+You can download Color Blind Buddy for free from the App Store at this [link.](https://itunes.apple.com/WebObjects/MZStore.woa/wa/viewSoftware?id=1190798700&mt=8)**

 Color Blind Buddy is a live-video utility app for people who are color blind.
 Makes use of the [GPUImage2](https://github.com/BradLarson/GPUImage2) framework.